 The City estimates the liability for workers' compensation and medical benefits that have been incurred through the end of the fiscal year, including claims that have been reported as well as those that have not yet been reported, which includes estimates of both future payments of losses and related claim adjustment expense, both allocated and unallocated.
 The liability is based on individual claims and management's evaluation of experience with respect to the probable number and nature of claims.
 Any adjustments resulting from the settlement of losses will be reflected in earnings at the time the adjustments are determined.
-These estimates are recorded in the Workers' Compensation Internal Service Fund and within the governmental activities and business-type activities columns of the statement of the statemen
+These estimates are recorded in the Workers' Compensation Internal Service Fund and within the governmental activities and business-type activities columns of the statement of net position for workers' compensation and in the modified accrual funds for medical claims.